 You may be wondering…”What about those who already have a license” All three jurisdictions run new background checks every time the security guard renews their license.
 However, that can be as long as three years.
 The best security firms run their own tests every year.

 Myth 4: A Licensed Security Guard Cannot Have A Criminal Background

 It is possible to receive a security license if you have a criminal record.
 In Maryland and Washington DC, applicants with misdemeanors or felonies can be approved depending on the nature of the crime and how long ago the crime was committed.
 Virginia will not allow felons to be licensed but will accept applicants with misdemeanor convictions if it is from the distant past.
 Some companies have policies against hiring people with a criminal background that are more strict than licensing agencies for their state; others do not.

 Myth 5: Security Guards Are Fake Cops Who Couldn’t Qualify To Become Police

-This is a little bit like saying that tow truck drivers aren’t as good as trained auto mechanics.
+This is like saying that tow truck drivers aren’t as good as trained auto mechanics.
 The two jobs are very different.
 A police officer is there to enforce the law, to chase down suspects and arrest them when necessary.
 A security officer is there to ward off criminals with their presence, to keep an eye on things, to observe and report if they see anything suspicious.
-The police officer’s main interest is enforcing the law.
-The security officer’s main interest is to look out for the interests of the company that enlists their employer.
+The police officer’s primary interest is enforcing the law.
+The security officer’s primary interest is to look out for the interests of the company that enlists their employer.
 To put it one way: a cop’s job is to catch the thief, a security officer’s job is to keep anything from being stolen in the first place.
 Where a police officer responds to crime, a security officer aims to prevent it, often through their presence alone.

 Want to tell the difference between fact and myth when searching for a Maryland Security Company?
 Ask these 7 Questions to ask when hiring security companies in MD.